Statistical structure of concave compositions: The limiting graphical representation of a concave composition

 \section{The limiting graphical representation of a concave composition}

 In this section, we consider the graphical representation of a concave composition by applying the techniques on graphing partitions from \cite{MR2915644}.
-Our departure begins by decomposing the Boltzmann measure further by looking at a weighted sum across the uniform measure on ordinary partitions of $k$, which we denote $\mu_k.$
+Our departure begins by decomposing the Boltzmann measure further by looking at a weighted sum across the uniform measure on ordinary partitions of $k$, which we denote $\mu_k.$ So that the notation does not become cumbersome we assume $n$ is an even natural number going forward.
+The case of $n$ odd follows by the same methods.

+The following lemma is not too surprising and decomposes the measure into its main components $v=(\lambda^-, c, \lambda^+)$ although we know $c=0$ a.s. as $n\to \infty$ by \eqref{ciszero}.